-As you might expect, the Rumble Pak vibrates both when hitting enemies and getting hit by them.
-Certain moves, such as the ground pound and forward dive, will also cause provide feedback.
-Playing with Mario’s face on the title screen also results in a hefty jolt when stretching and letting go of the portly plumber’s elastic facial features.
+The Rumble Pak vibrates when hitting enemies and getting hit by them.
+Certain moves, such as the ground pound and forward dive, also provide feedback.
+Playing with Mario’s face on the title screen also results in a hefty jolt when stretching and letting go of his elastic facial features.

 However, some of the other additions seem a little unnecessary.
-The Rumble Pak vibrates when you select a game file and pick up a red coin or extra life.
-It’s almost as if these extra bits were included to constantly remind you that the Rumble Pak is supported.
+For example, the Rumble Pak vibrates when you select a game file.
+Or when you pick up a red coin or extra life.
+It’s almost as if Nintendo included these extra bits just to remind you about the Rumble Pak support.

 How does Super Mario 64 Shindou Edition differ from the original version?

 - The title screen features a new animated icon highlighting Rumble Pak support.

 - It’s actually the international release of the game, albeit translated back into Japanese.
 As a result, it doesn’t feature the glitches and bugs present in the original Japanese version.

 - It includes voice clips from the international release, which previously weren’t in the Japanese version.

 - The most notable difference is the inclusion of a title screen Easter egg.
 Pressing the Z-button fills the background with tiles that replicate Mario’s face multiple times.

 How does Wave Race 64 Shindou Edition use the Rumble Pak?

 The Rumble Pak is a perfect fit for Wave Race 64.